-VSP Coverage Effect ive Date: 04/01/2018 VSP Provide er Network: VSP Choice Benefit Description Сорау Frequency Your Coverage with a VSP Provider WellVision Exam Focuses on your eyes and overall wellness \$10 Every 12 months Prescription Glasses \$25 See frame and lenses Frame \$130 allowance for a wide selection of frames \$150 allowance for featured frame brands 20% savings on the amount over your allowance \$70 Costco® frame allowance Included in Prescription Glasses Every 12 months Lenses Single vision, lined bifocal, and lined trifocal lenses Polycarbonate lenses for dependent children Included in Prescription Glasses Every 12 months Lens Enhancements Standard progressive lenses Premium progressive lenses Custom progressive lenses Average savings of 20-25% on other lens enhancements \$55 \$95 - \$105 \$150 - \$175 Every 12 months Contacts (instead of glasses) \$130 allowance for contacts; copay does not apply Contact lens exam (fitting and evaluation) Up to \$60 Every 12 months Glasses and Sunglasses • Extra \$20 to spend on featured frame brands.
-Go to vsp.com/specialoffers for details. • 20% savings on additional glasses and sunglasses, including lens enhancements, from any VSP provider within 12 months of your last WellVision Exam.
-Extra Savings Poticel Operation Retinal Screening No more than a \$39 copay on routine retinal screening as an enhance ement to a WellVisi on Exam Laser Vision Correction Average 15% off the regular price or 5% off the promotional price; discounts only available from contracted facilities Your Coverage with Out-of-Network Providers Get the most out of your benefits and greater savings with a VSP network doctor.
+VSP Coverage Effect tive Date: 04/01/2018 VSP Provider Network: VSP Choice Benefit Description Copay Frequency WellVision Exam Focuses on your eyes and overall wellness \$10 Every 12 months Prescription Glasses Prescription Glasses \$25 See frame and lenses Frame \$130 allowance for a wide selection of frames \$150 allowance for featured frame brands 20% savings on the amount over your allowance \$70 Costco® frame allowance Included in Prescription Glasses Every 12 months Lenses Single vision, lined bifocal, and lined trifocal lenses Polycarbonate lenses for dependent children Included in Prescription Glasses Every 12 months Lens Enhancements Standard progressive lenses Premium progressive lenses Custom progressive lenses Average savings of 20-25% on other lens enhancements \$55 \$95 - \$105 \$150 - \$175 Every 12 months Contacts (instead of glasses) \$130 allowance for contacts; copay does not apply Contact lens exam (fitting and evaluation) Up to \$60 Every 12 months Glasses and Sunglasses Extra \$20 to spend on featured frame brands.
+Go to vsp.com/specialoffers for details.
+20% savings on additional glasses and sunglasses, including lens enhancements, from any VSP months of your last WellVision Exam.
+Extra Savings Retinal Screening No more than a \$39 copay on routine retinal screening as an enhancement to a WellVision Exam Laser Vision Correction • Average 15% off the regular price or 5% off the promotional price; discounts only available from contracted facilities Your Coverage with Out-of-Network Providers Get the most out of your benefits and greater savings with a VSP network doctor.
 Your coverage with out-of-network providers will be less or you'll receive a lower level of benefits.
 Visit vsp.com for plan details.
-Exam

-Coverage with a participating retail chain may be different.
+Exam up to \$45 Lined Bifocal Lenses up to \$50 Progressive Lenses up to \$50 Frame up to \$70 up to \$65 Contacts up to \$105 Single Vision Lenses up to \$30 up to \$40 up to \$40 up to \$40 Coverage with a participating retail chain may be different.
 Once your benefit is effective, visit vsp.com for details.
 Coverage information is subject to change.
 In the event of a conflict between this information and your organization's contract with VSP, the terms of the contract will prevail.
 Based on applicable laws, benefits may vary by location.
-In the state of Washington, VSP Vision Care, Inc, is the legal name of the corporation through which VSP does business.
+In the state of Washington, VSP Vision Care, Inc., is the legal name of the corporation through which VSP does business.

-References are to contract section numbers.
+$References\ are\ to\ contract\ section\ numbers.$